The Legend of Heroes: Trails of Cold Steel: Reception

 The Legend of Heroes: Trails of Cold Steel received "generally favorable" reviews according to review aggregator Metacritic.
 Famitsu gave the PS3 and PS Vita versions a score of 34/40.
 PlayStation LifeStyle said it is "a role-playing masterpiece with all the right stuff: Xseed's superior localization, which bypasses anime cliches in favor of real depth; an addictive set of life-sim mechanics, from bonding with the lovable cast to cooking a bevy of dishes; and a combat system that rewards customization and cooperation between party members".
 Hardcore Gamer said it "is hands down the best JRPG this year" and that if "this is what's in store for us with future Legend of Heroes titles, it's safe to say that the JRPG genre has a bright future ahead of it".
 Kimberley Wallace of Game Informer stated that, with "fun combat, interesting twists, and a cool social system, Trails of Cold Steel is one of my favorite recent RPGs".
 Adriaan den Ouden of RPGamer said it was his favorite RPG of 2015.
 Multiplayer.it said Cold Steel is "complex, deep and varied, and sports surprisingly realistic and mature storyline and setting" and an "unforgettable cast of characters".
 Destructoid said it "follows a lot of classic JRPG conventions" and "doesn't do a whole lot of things that haven't been done before" but concluded "the combat system still holds up, and the characters are charming enough to see the story through until the end".
 In a review of the English localization, RPGSite noted that there had not been English versions of the two prior titles Zero no Kiseki and Ao no Kiseki, arguing that the gap made it more difficult for players of the English version to fully grasp the narrative.

-At the Tokyo Game Show's Japan Game Awards 2013, the game was named as one of eleven titles within the Future Division winners.
+At the 2013 Japan Game Awards, Trails of Cold Steel was named among its 11 Future Division winners.